 Diagnosed with medulloblastoma at the start of 2020, which is an aggressive form of brain cancer, Kula who at the time was training fulltime with the Sharks NRL squad, spent months in hospital, endured 10 months of intense chemotherapy, then further hospital visits, with a ‘Fight for Fine’ campaign launched to assist the now 22-year-old as family, friends and teammates rallied around.

 In the early days the prognosis wasn’t good, however some 12 months ago with a fighting spirit, plenty of support and an intense faith, come the end of September Kula was given some positive news.

 "(The doctors) thought Fine would never walk out of Westmead Hospital.
 The doctor says he is clear, there is nothing to talk about.
 No tumor, no cancer, bone marrow clean, organs clean.
-Blood count it’s clear.
-We just couldn’t believe it," Fine’s father Solomon said at the time.
+Blood count it's clear.
+We just couldn't believe it," Fine’s father Solomon said at the time.

 And now comes the latest development which doubles down on the previous positive diagnosis, with Kula officially in remission.